databendcloud/bendsql/docs/bendsql_docs.md

 ## What is `bendsql`?
 bendsql is a handy command line interface tool to work with Databend Cloud smoothly and efficiently as with a web browser.
-Use the tool as an alternative to manage your warehouses and stages, upload files, and run SQL queries.
+Use the tool as an alternative to manage your warehouses and run SQL queries.

 ## How to install bendsql